 Before the new tire can be installed, you must make sure the old tire has been completely removed from the groove in the drive wheel.
 Use a razor blade or small flatblade screwdriver pry away any remains left from the old tire that may still be in the drive wheel groove.
 Once the old tire has been completely removed, slip the new tire onto the wheel.
-You may find it useful to use two small flatblade screwdrivers to assist you in stretching the tire over the wheel.
-Be careful to avoid twisting the tire when stretching it over the wheel.
-If a twist occurs, the tire will have to be removed and reinstalled or a noticeable wobble in your engine will occur when operating the locomotive.
+You may find it reinstalled or a noticeable wobble in your engine will occur when operating the locomotive.
 In addition, it is important to make sure that the tire is fully seated inside the groove.
 Any portion of the tire extending out of the groove can cause the engine to wobble.
 A razor blade can be used to trim away any excess tire that doesn't seat itself inside the groove properly.
+Replacement tires are available directly from MTH Electric Trains.